 - Some courses are offered at area high schools by qualified adjunct faculty.

 Dual enrollment courses count toward many of ENMU's existing degree options.
-If you are interested in attending Eastern New Mexico University in the future, explore some of the available at our institution.
+If you are interested in attending Eastern New Mexico University in the future, explore some of the degree options available at our institution.
 Most dual enrollment students select classes that fulfill the general education requirements required by their major.
-You may also find helpful information in the of the university webpage.
+You may also find helpful information in the admission area of the university webpage.

 If you are a public, private, or home-school student, there are no tuition or registration fees for taking a dual enrollment course.
 Most public high schools cover the cost of textbooks for their students.
 If a high school does not cover this expense, your parent or guardian must purchase the textbook(s) needed for your course(s).
 If you are a homeschool student, your parent or guardian is responsible for purchasing your textbooks from the ENMU Campus Bookstore or an alternate book ordering service.